-EMI is made up of two components 1) the interest on loan, 2) the portion of the principal amount to be repaid.
+EMI comprises two components 1) the interest on the loan, 2) the portion of the principal amount to be repaid.

 E is EMI

-n is loan term / tenure / duration in number of months
+n is the loan term/tenure/duration in number of months

 The mymoneykarma.com EMI calculator can help you in the following ways:

-With useful charts and automated results, mymoneykarma.com EMI Calculator is easy to use and very intuitive to understand.
-You can calculate the EMI for any loan, including home loan (or housing loan), car loan (or auto loan), personal loan, or education loan.
+With useful charts and automated results, mymoneykarma.com EMI Calculator is easy to use and very intuitive, making it quite easy for people to understand.
+You can calculate the EMI for any loan, including home loan (or housing loan), car loan (or auto loan), personal loan, and education loan.